rajesh-adk-137/autogenius/README.md

 4. **Run Setup Commands**:

-   - Follow the instructions in `reference.txt` to create and configure the MindsDB models and predictors.
+   - Follow the instructions in `` to create and configure the MindsDB models and predictors.
 Ensure that the MySQL database is restored using the provided SQL dump file before running these commands.

 ## Usage

 1. Access the frontend application by opening your browser and navigating to [http://localhost:5173](http://localhost:5173).
 2. For the backend, make sure Docker containers are running and accessible.
-3. Follow the steps in `reference.txt` to create and manage predictive models in MindsDB.
+3. Follow the steps in `MINDSDB_MODEL_SETUP.md` to create and manage predictive models in MindsDB.

 ## License